Mindfulness & coaching to create change in your life & your world

 In the past decade, I have been a voice for justice and inclusion in Buddhism and mindfulness.
 My impact has been in a range of roles that have included co-director of the Buddhist Peace Fellowship, a mentor and DEIA consultant for the global Mindfulness Meditation Teacher Certification Program, and a lead coordinator of a letter that instigated successful community pressure for Insight Buddhist communities to fulfill commitments to train BIPOC & LGBTQ retreat teachers.
 Across these roles, I am navigating my own power in leadership while inviting others to move from their own sacred power.

-My home base for teaching is with the East Bay Meditation Center, and I have taught at Barre Center for Buddhist Studies, Spirit Rock Meditation Center, New York Insight, Access to Zen, Durango Dharma Center, and Upaya Zen Center.
-I have offered innovative and popular classes on Finding Liberation in Relationship, Fat Dharma, the Dharma of Being Anti-Racist, Mudita Revolution, and the Block Build Be spirituality+social justice retreats.
+My home base for Buddhist teaching is with the East Bay Meditation Center, and I have taught at Barre Center for Buddhist Studies, Spirit Rock Meditation Center, New York Insight, Access to Zen, Durango Dharma Center, and Upaya Zen Center.
+I have collaboratively offered innovative and popular classes on Finding Liberation in Relationship, Fat Dharma, the Dharma of Being Anti-Racist, Mudita Revolution, and the Block Build Be spirituality+social justice retreats.